Aschonn/CastingAgency/README.md

 # Motivation

 This is the last project of the Udacity-Full-Stack-Nanodegree Course.
-It covers following technical topics in 1 app:
+It covers following technical topics in 1 application:

 - Database modeling with postgres & sqlalchemy (see models.py)
 - API to performance CRUD Operations on database with Flask (see app.py)